• Skip to primary navigation

 • Imitation Crab Ceviche

 Ceviche is a chilled dish that is made from raw fish that is “cooked” or “cured” thanks to the acid from fresh citrus juice - usually lime or lemon.
 It reminds me of a pico de gallo or fresh chopped salsa, but with seafood.
-It must be made fresh and eaten immediately to minimize any risk of food poisoning (aka bad time in the bathroom).
+It must be made fresh and eaten immediately to minimize any risk of food poisoning.

 Ingredients